What is Ryan's Rule?

 Throughout his illness, Ryan’s parents told doctors and hospital staff that their son was in significant pain and something was very wrong, but they believe nothing was done to properly respond to their pleas for help.

-They felt their concerns were simply dismissed without any proper consideration.
+Ryan’s parents were worried he was getting worse, but felt their concerns were simply dismissed without any proper consideration.

 An autopsy Revealed Ryan was suffering from a serious bacterial infection

-The Queensland State Coroner found that Ryan’s passing was more than likely preventable if he had been properly diagnosed and treated with antibiotics.
+The Queensland State Coroner found Ryan’s passing was more than likely preventable if he had been properly diagnosed and treated with antibiotics.

 As a consequence of these findings, the Health Quality and Complaints Commission put forward recommendations, which resulted in the implementation of “Ryan’s Rule”, which commenced in November 2013.

-If a patient, parent, carer or family member feels that their concerns are not being listened to in relation to their own treatment or the treatment of their loved one, relative, or a person in their care in a Queensland Health Hospital, then they are able to request a Clinical Review be undertaken.
+If a patient, parent, carer or family member feels that their concerns are not being listened to in relation to their own treatment or the treatment of their loved one, relative, or a person in their care in a Queensland Health Hospital, then they are able to request a Ryan’s Rule Clinical Review be undertaken.

+There is a 3-step process for Ryan’s Rule escalations.
 This is open to all patients no matter their age.

 Ryan’s Rule does not just apply to children